Ser-Hilary/SDXL_sizing/README.md

 ## Automatic Sizing for SDXL
 ![example of the node in use](example.jpg)

 This is a little node I wrote for myself for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
-Just save this as a .py file in your comfyUI custom nodes folder.
+Just clone this repo into your custom nodes folder.
-edit: Actually, just save this repository as a folder in your custom nodes folder.
-Since that's what git cloning was gonna do anyway.
-Had to figure that one out.
-Writing code is *not* my day job, or even something I'm remotely competent at.

 Don't fuss about the downscale thing, it's optional.